Jaws144/SeniorProject/README.md

 # SeniorProject
-Code used in my senior project
+Code used in my senior project.
 It isn't the best, but it got the job done.